grumpyjames/birding-almanac/sites/Elmley_NNR.md

 Dunlin and Redshank.
 There really ought to be some plovers (Grey, Golden and Ringed), too, and Curlew; perhaps an Avocet or two.

-Take a good amount of time here - until you reach Spitend (which you may decide is a bridge too far) this is the last view of the Swale you'll have.
+Take a good amount of time here this is the last view of the Swale you'll have unless you decide to visit Spitend.

 Moving on, you'll eventually reach a point where the path splits in two.
 All three nearby hides are worth a visit and provide unique